 Fingerprint Processing for Funding Portals

 SEA Rule 17f-2 generally requires your firm to submit fingerprints for each person who is a partner, director, officer or employee of your firm, subject to certain exceptions.
-Fingerprints are submitted on either FINRA approved fingerprint cards or electronically to FINRA through an approved FINRA vendor.
+Fingerprints are submitted on either FINRA approved fingerprint cards or electronically through a certified EFS vendor contracted with Sterling.
 Firms pay fingerprint fees by using E-Bill, FINRA's electronic billing system.

-Fingerprints must include your firm’s Organization ID#, assigned as part of the FINRA Entitlement process.
+Fingerprints must include your firm’s Organization ID# that was assigned as part of the FINRA Entitlement process.

 In order to process fingerprint cards, FINRA requires that cards have all required fields completed.
-FINRA will contact firms when possible to confirm missing information in order to process a deficient fingerprint card; however, firms are responsible for submitting fingerprints with all required fields completed.
-Deficient fingerprint cards will not be returned.
+Sterling or FINRA will contact firms when possible to confirm missing information in order to process a deficient fingerprint card; however, firms are responsible for submitting fingerprints with all required fields completed.
+Deficient fingerprint cards are not returned.

 Please note that all non-deficient fingerprint cards are processed and charged applicable fees.
 Duplicate fingerprint cards will be processed at the expense of the firm.
 Refer to Frequently Asked Questions (FAQs) or the EFP Quick Reference Guide for Funding Portals for more information.